When news of large scale tragedies break, the emotional impact can be difficult to deal with.

 Listed below are seven tips to help you or your friends address these feelings so they don’t impact your daily life.

-Seven tips to help deal with news of a large scale tragedy:
+Six tips to help deal with news of a large scale tragedy

-- Discuss the event – but stop when it becomes too much: It can help to discuss your feelings with others.
-Find people you trust and talk it through, but make sure you are aware of your feelingsthroughout the conversation.
+It can help to discuss your feelings with others.
+Find people you trust and talk it through, but make sure you are aware of your feelings throughout the conversation.
 If you feel you are getting into a negative pattern, focusing too much on the event, then let people know you’d like to change the subject and focus on something more positive.

 If you’re still finding it difficult, you can speak with a professional.
 Get in touch with your GP, psychologist or qualified counsellor.